twe-mporter/simAPI/README.md

 The optional *delay* can be configured for each CLI command in order to simulate eAPI responses which take a long time.

 The configuration file contains two sections: **cmds** and **regexes**. **cmds** provides exact matches for the CLI commands and is assesed first.
-If not match can be found in **cmds**, the **regexes** section is considered.
+If no match can be found in **cmds**, the **regexes** section is considered.
 If not match can be foun there either, then the eAPI engine will be used in order to return the result for a particular command.

 Requests made to *simApi* may contain a mix of CLI commands, some of which are configured in the configuration file and some which are served via the eAPI engine.